zlsa/zlsadesign.com/content/article/blender/building-a-simple-blender-addon.md

 So now that we've determined that the "Duplicate Objects" operator is called `object.duplicate`, we just need to call it.

+But wait!
+By default, Blender duplicates the object and immediately switches to the translate operator; how do we cancel that from within code?
+It turns out that we don't have to, since we'll call the direct Python function while Blender calls the modal function.
+This is a complicated discussion for another time, but suffice it to say that operations will not perform modal actions (such as mouse-guided extrude, translate, rotate, etc.) when called from Python.

 {{< language "Python" "object_duplicate_translate.py" >}}